Chicago Wrongful Death Lawyers

 When a Car Accident Causes Wrongful Death

 Losing a family member to a car accident is devastating.
 And it can be emotionally challenging to consider what you should do next when you are so early in the grieving process.
 However, some people report that filing a lawsuit helped to give them peace of mind since they had one less thing to worry about.
-A wrongful death claim means that something is being done to get justice for a deceased relative.
+A wrongful death claim means that someone is protecting your rights and seeking justice for a deceased relative.

 A car accident that causes a wrongful death can leave a family with significant stress about paying back medical bills, handling funeral costs, and losing income from a primary provider.
-Abels and Annes can help to ensure that you receive the compensation that you deserve for medical bills, lost income, loss of consortium, and pain and suffering.
+The team at Abels & Annes can help ensure that you receive the compensation you deserve for medical bills, lost income, loss of consortium, and pain and suffering.

 Wrongful Death Due to Slip and Fall Accidents

 Slip and fall accidents are rarely considered a deadly type of accident.
-However, this is simply not true.
-Slip and falls can be deadly, especially if the head strikes the ground or another hard surface.
+However, a fall can be deadly, especially if the person's head strikes the ground or another hard surface.

-Slips and falls can occur almost anywhere.
-But some of the most common places that slip and falls occur that qualify as wrongful deaths are grocery stores, commercial businesses, apartment complexes, parking lots, and places of work.
-The way your wrongful death claim will be pursued is different depending on where the accident occurred.
-For example, cases against large commercial businesses differ in their parameters and insurance policies compared to slip and fall deaths that occur at a private residence.
+Slip and fall accidents can occur almost anywhere.
+Some of the most common places where slip and falls occur are grocery stores, commercial businesses, apartment complexes, parking lots, and places of work.
+A wrongful death claim may be pursued differently depending on where the accident occurred.
+For example, cases against large commercial businesses differ in the legal and insurance claim process compared to slip and fall deaths that occur at a private residence.

-Slip and falls can also be deadly when they occur to an elderly person.
-A slip and fall can put serious strain on an older person that they may never recover from.
+Slip and fall accidents can also be deadly when they involve an elderly person.
+A slip and fall can put severe physical strain on an older person that they may never recover from.
 When you are in the later stages of life and all of a sudden you have to be bedridden for a long period of time, your chances of recovering completely are much slimmer.
 In fact, falls are the leading cause of injury-related death for adults aged 65 and older.
-And this number seems to be increasing.

 Workplace Wrongful Death